offsoc/onionplan/docs/scenarios/discovery.md

    resistant than a direct block in the site from the point of view of a Tor exit node (which would render the `Onion-Location` and the `Alt-Svc` methods useless).
-3. Service discovery usually involves additional roundtrips.
+3. Onion Discovery usually involves additional roundtrips.
 4. Do not work with .onion-only sites.

 ### Opportunities